jehutting/omxplayer-pir/README.md

 * V0.10 Initial version
 * V0.11 Added video file exists check.
 * V0.12 Changed 'waiting for PIR ready' into 'waiting for operator leaving the scene'.
+* V0.13 Name of the file to play is now a commandline argument.